Ware, Hertfordshire: Cricket

 There is evidence to suggest that cricket has been played in Ware since before 1770.
 The present Ware Cricket Club has its grounds at Bell Lane in Widford.

 Bowls

 The Ware Bowling Club was founded in 1926 and is located in grounds behind the Ware Priory.
-In 2008 it became Bowls England Club of the Year.
+In 2008, it became Bowls England's Club of the Year.

 Football

 Ware has two non-League football teams.
 Ware F.C. was founded in 1892 and play their home games at Wodson Park sports centre in the north of the town.
 The other non-League team is Wodson Park F.C., founded in 1997, who also play their games at the sports centre but on a separate pitch.

 Ware also has two youth football teams.
 Ware Lions FC was founded in 1968 and is based at Woodson Field in Thundridge.
 Ware Youth FC, founded in 1973, based on Fanhams Hall Road, Trinity Playing Fields.